marceloboeira/fish/README.md

 ## :coffee: From Developers for Developers

-Sails-Core will be coded to easily integrate several platforms.
+Sails Core will be coded to easily integrate several platforms.

 ## :bar_chart: Stats